sweitzy/code-examples/README.md

 After being in QA only for so long, it feels like getting back closer to development would be interesting again and a good career move.

 I hope these examples help spark others to ramp up or ramp back up their development skills.
+The layout of the examples vary because I did them one by one over time, and kept refining my mental template for how to write code.

 ## Learn and Use Github